twinysam/FreeAudioPluginList/readme.md

 - [Patreon link](https://www.patreon.com/analogobsession)

-## Apogee
-[Requires email]

-- [Soft Limit](https://apogeedigital.com/products/plugins/soft-limit) - *"Soft Limit has been an integral feature of Apogee converters since the AD-500, our first standalone A-D converter released in 1991.
-And now, for the very first time, this simple but highly effective analog tape emulation is available as a free audio plugin."*

 ## Audio Damage

 - [Rough Rider](https://www.audiodamage.com/pages/free-downloads) - *"one of the most popular free compressors in the world"*